-Fulvic Acid is one of the primary active components in Shilajit that works to fully unlock all of it’s amazing health benefits.
-To fully understand the beauty of Shilajit, it’s crucial to take a look at what fulvic acid is and how fulvic acid benefits us.
+Fulvic acid is one of the vital acids that provides many benefits for all living beings.
+Its tiny particles do really a great job for wellness of living beings.
+To understand the beauty of fulvic acid, it’s crucial to take a look at what it is and how it works.

-In it’s extracted form, Fulvic acid can be either a liquid or a powder and it is often yellow, amber, brown or black in colour.
+When the components of humus are separated out, the colors vary from the yellow hues of fulvic acid to the pitch black shade of humin.
+In it’s extracted form, fulvic acid can be either a liquid or a powder and it is often yellow, amber, brown or black in color.

 The microscopic hairs on plant roots are the favored home to these bacteria, producing fulvic acid and other compounds which act as the bridge between organic lifeforms and inorganic trace minerals and metals.

 Fulvic acid can almost be thought of as the ultimate end product of mineralization, as it is the fraction of humus that consists of the smallest ionic mineral particles.
 As a result, fulvic acid is highly compatible with the biochemistry of all life; being able to transport ionic trace minerals and other nutrients effortlessly through all cell walls whether they belong to bacteria, plants or animals.

 Fulvic acid can be found alongside humic acid and humins in healthy soils, sediments and large bodies of water, occasionally also cropping up amongst rocks and coal.
 Commercial extracts of fulvic acid are often chemically extracted from fresh water lakes or deposits of peat and shilajit.